lvnmmdl/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### **Conclusion**
 This analysis provides insight into how projectile range depends on the launch angle.
 While an idealized model suffices for many applications, real-world conditions require numerical simulations.

-Would you like a Markdown version or a Jupyter Notebook file for this? 🚀